HOW TO CREATE GREAT FINTECH CONTENT, EARN AUDIENCE TRUST & ATTRACT BUYERS

-You need to produce content with the mindset of reporters and columnists, not salespeople and business development executives.
+Produce content like reporters and columnists.
+Not salespeople and business development executives.

 In 2020, the average budget of companies that excel at thought leadership content was 6.5 percent of annual revenue, covering research, marketing events, and editorial resources.
 And companies that excel at though leadership earn the following rewards:

 - They get more requests for proposals (RFPs)

 - They win more in business